-- Co-publish – articles by more than one author generally gets more citations, University West can gain a great deal from international cooperations as well as from collaboration with other universities within Sweden.
+- Co-publish – articles by more than one author generally get more citations.
+University West can gain a great deal from international cooperations as well as from collaboration with other universities within Sweden.
 In order to qualify for authorship, authors must have:

-2. written a draft of the article, or critically reviewed the draft in relation to intellectually important content
+- written a draft of the article, or critically reviewed the draft in relation to intellectually important content.

 - Several research funders, such as Swedish Research Council, has publishing in Open Access journals (so-called gold) or self-archiving (so-called green) as a criteria for funding.
-Use Sherpa/Romeo to make sure a journal allows self-archiving.
-N.B. apply source criticism to avoid predatory Open Access journals, make a thorough check-up and contact a librarian for consulting.
+In order to avoid predatory Open Access journals, make a thorough check-up and contact a librarian for consulting.